jonassibbesen/rpvg/README.md

 The prefix used for all output files are given using `-o`.
 The number of threads can be given using `-t`.

-A example dataset containing a small pantranscriptome and 100,000 read pairs is available under [example](https://github.com/jonassibbesen/rpvg/tree/master/example).
+An example dataset containing a small pantranscriptome and 100,000 read pairs is available under [example](https://github.com/jonassibbesen/rpvg/tree/master/example).
 To infer the expression of the 36,120 haplotype-specific transcripts in the pantranscriptome using 4 threads use the following command within the *example* folder:

 ```
 ../bin/rpvg -t 4 -g graph.xg -p pantranscriptome.gbwt -f pantranscriptome.txt.gz -a mpmap_align.gamp -o rpvg --inference-model haplotype-transcripts